rohankmr414/argodocs/README.md

 # argodocs

-`argodocs` is a tool for generating high-quality documentation from argo workflow templates.
+`argodocs` is a tool to generate reference documentation for argo workflow templates.

 ## Usage
 ```